-An example of the latter is the EPS introduced by the European Investment Bank (EIB), which is applied to all fossil fuel generation projects to screen out investments whose carbon emissions exceed a threshold level.
+The European Investment Bank (EIB) has introduced an EPS which is applied to all fossil fuel generation projects to screen out investments whose carbon emissions exceed a threshold level.
 This threshold has been set at a level which reflects existing EU and national commitments to limit carbon emissions.
 In the first instance the EPS has been be set at 550gCO2/kWh.
 This will rule out any further lending to regular coal and lignite power plants.
-The EIB agreed that the Emissions Performance Standard would be kept under review and that more restrictive commitments could be considered in the future.30
+The EIB agreed that the EPS would be kept under review and that more restrictive commitments could be considered in the future.